Nurses protest Tennessee sentence for deadly medical mistake

 NASHVILLE, Tenn.
-(AP) — Nurses traveled from around the country to protest on Friday outside the courtroom where a former Tennessee nurse faced up to eight years in prison for mistakenly causing the death of a patient.
+(AP) — Hundreds of health care workers gathered outside a Nashville courthouse on Friday to protest the sentencing of a former Tennessee nurse facing up to eight years in prison for mistakenly causing the death of a patient.

 People are also reading…

-“Everyone I talk to is furious about it,” said Janie Harvey Garner, a nurse who founded the advocacy group Show Me Your Stethoscope and helped raise money for Vaught’s defense.
-“She shouldn’t have been able to practice nursing again.
-She should have been disciplined by the (nursing) board, but jail?”
+The sentencing comes a day after International Nurses Day, and Jason Anderson, of Orlando, was among the nurses coming to Nashville straight from a march for better working conditions in Washington D.C. on Thursday.

-Harvey, who was driving to the courthouse from Georgia, said it was “terrifying” to think she could be prosecuted for a mistake.
-She predicted that nurses will start trying to cover up their errors rather than report them.
-Vaught reported her error as soon as she realized what she had done wrong.
+Conditions for nurses have been deteriorating for years, “but it was COVID that opened our eyes,” he said.

-Vaught, 38, injected the paralyzing drug vecuronium into 75-year-old Charlene Murphey instead of the sedative Versed on Dec.
+Vaught, 38, injected the paralyzing drug vecuronium instead of the sedative Versed into 75-year-old Charlene Murphey on Dec.
 26, 2017.
-Vaught freely admitted to making several errors, but her defense attorney argued that systemic problems at Vanderbilt University Medical Center were at least partly to blame.
+Vaught admitted making several errors that led to the fatal injection, but her defense attorney argued that systemic problems at Vanderbilt University Medical Center were at least partly to blame.

-At the nurse's trial, an expert witness for the state argued that Vaught violated the standard of care expected of nurses.
+The state's expert witness argued at trial that Vaught violated the standard of care expected of nurses.
 In addition to grabbing the wrong medicine, she failed to read the name of the drug, did not notice a red warning on the top of the medication, and did not stay with the patient to check for an adverse reaction, nurse legal consultant Donna Jones said.

 Leanna Craft, a nurse educator at the neurological intensive care unit where Vaught worked, testified that it was common for nurses at that time to override the system in order to get drugs.
 The hospital had recently updated an electronic records system, which led to delays in retrieving medications.
 There was also no scanner in the imaging area for Vaught to scan the medication against the patient’s ID bracelet.